 Organizations should create a cloud IAM team dedicated to certain aspects of cloud security, such as access, authentication and authorization.
-Shackleford recommended that the cloud IAM team, which could tackle single sign-on and federation, should be started with existing internal groups because they have a deep understanding of the business and its goals.
+Shackleford recommended that the cloud IAM team, which could tackle single sign-on (SSO) and federation, should be started with existing internal groups because they have a deep understanding of the business and its goals.

 A dedicated IaaS team might also address cloud security automation in four key areas:

-- vulnerability scanning.
+- Vulnerability scanning.

 Setting and managing IaaS controls and processes in these areas enables smooth and consistent deployments, proper auditing and reporting, and policy application and enforcement.

-These special-purpose teams follow cloud compliance standards closely, making sure cloud service providers are up on the latest industry requirements.
+These special-purpose teams should follow cloud compliance standards closely, making sure cloud service providers are up on the latest industry requirements.
 Read about the top cloud security standards bodies and their areas of compliance oversight.